Chart Color Schemes

 The level of cultural diversity witnessed in West Beach was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-West Beach's cultural diversity was above average, with 23.7% of its population born overseas and 15.4% speaking a language other than English at home.
-Christianity was the predominant religion in West Beach, comprising 52.4% of people.
-Notably, the 'Other' religious category had a higher representation in West Beach at 1.1%, compared to Greater Adelaide's 1.8%.
+West Beach's population showed above-average cultural diversity, with 23.7% born overseas and 15.4% speaking a language other than English at home.
+Christianity was the predominant religion in West Beach, accounting for 52.4%.
+Notably, the 'Other' religious category comprised 1.1%, slightly higher than Greater Adelaide's 1.8%.

 Frequently Asked Questions - Diversity